Molo, Iloilo City: Education

-Currently, Molo has one university, John B. Lacson Foundation Maritime University, and four colleges—Iloilo City Community College; Iloilo Doctors' College; Iloilo Doctors' College of Medicine; and St. Therese – MTC colleges.

-The national high school of the city, Iloilo City National High School, is also located in Molo.
+Currently, Molo continues to be a center of education in Iloilo City.
+It is home to several educational institutions, including John B. Lacson Foundation Maritime University, Iloilo City Community College, Iloilo Doctors' College, Iloilo Doctors' College of Medicine, and St. Therese – MTC colleges.
+Additionally, Molo is also home to Iloilo City National High School, one of the most prominent national high schools in the city.